jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 ---

-The courthouse hallway was chaosmedia shouting questions, protesters still chanting outside, families congratulating each other.
+The courthouse hallway was chaos—media shouting questions, protesters still chanting outside, families congratulating each other.
 But Sophia only saw one person.

 Ethan was already moving toward her, weaving through the crowd.
-Jordan was trailing behind him, grinning.
+Jordan Nakamura was trailing behind him, grinning.
 Maya grabbed Sophia's arm.
 "Go.
 We'll give you space."

 Then Ethan was in front of her.